flakjakk/working-band/docs/source/linecheck.rst

 Drums
 ^^^^^
-[this be should link to 'Mikes for drum kits' doc].
+.. [this be should link to 'Mikes for drum kits' doc].

 Drummer to tap the mikes gently one by one - check that each one is sending a signal to the desk.
 When you're satisfied that all is connected check each mike for sound per the process for vox mikes.
 EQ as required then move on to the guitars.

 Bass
 ^^^^
 Bass player to fire up effects then his / her amp.
-Check that they have sound and EQ to taste.
+Check for sound and EQ to taste.
 Check that any lines to the mixer are working and EQ to taste.

 Guitar/s
 ^^^^^^^^

-Guiatrist/s to power on effects then amp/s.
+Guitarist/s to power on effects then amp/s.
 Check that they have sound and EQ to taste.
 Check that any lines to the mixer are working and EQ to taste.

 If everything has worked up to this point then you are ready for Phase III which is the actual Sound Check.